-Key industries are agriculture, fishing, mining and tourism.
-However mining is the biggest contributor to Namibia’s economy in terms of revenue.
-It accounts for 25% of the country’s income
+Key industries are agriculture, fishing, mining and tourism, however mining is the largest contributor to Namibia’s economy in terms of revenue.
+It accounts for 25% of the country’s income.

-The royalty schedule that applies to mining is 3% royalty on the market value of base, precious, and rare metals and nonnuclear mineral fuels.
+The royalty schedule that applies to mining is 3% royalty on the market value of base, precious and rare metals and nonnuclear mineral fuels.
 A 2% royalty levied on industrial minerals and nuclear mineral fuels.
-Combined with a corporate tax rate of 37.5% for non-diamond mining makes Namibia an excellent country in which to invest.
-Namibia was recently ranked as the most attractive African investment jurisdiction in the Fraser Institute Mining Company Survey
+Combined with a corporate tax rate of 37.5% for non-diamond mining, this makes Namibia an excellent country to invest in.
+The Fraser Institute Mining Company Survey recently ranked Namibia as the most attractive African investment jurisdiction.

-The larger mining operations in Namibia tended to be funded and operated by domestic and international investors.
-Numerous local operations were involved in smaller-scale industrial mineral production, especially the semiprecious gemstone sector.
+The larger mining operations in Namibia tend to be funded and operated by domestic and international investors.
+Numerous local operations are involved in smaller-scale industrial mineral production, particularly the semiprecious gemstone sector.